Learning to play guitar is more popular now than ever.

 Once you have practiced the chords and understand the song structure for Wide Open Road, you’ll be set.
 Don’t be afraid to play any of these songs with other musicians because that is where the true joy of music is often found!

-This classic country song by the Man in Black is definitely one to have in your back pocket.
-Think rainy nights, campfires…quarantine, you name it!
+This classic country song by the Man in Black is one to have in your back pocket.
+Think rainy nights, campfire, quarantine, you name it!

 Check out the easy beginner songs from Johnny Cash and other folk legends.